Skip to main content

 Associated General Contractors of America lobbies on 5 policy issues, including Labor/Workplace, Roads/Highway, Taxation, Environment/Superfund.
 These disclosures are filed quarterly with the Senate Office of Public Records.

-Associated General Contractors of America employs 4 registered lobbyists, of whom 1 have revolving door connections — meaning they previously held government positions before becoming lobbyists.
+Associated General Contractors of America employs 6 registered lobbyists, of whom 1 have revolving door connections, meaning they previously held government positions before becoming lobbyists.

-Associated General Contractors of America has contacted 8 government entities as part of their lobbying activities, including Centers for Medicare & Medicaid Services, Dept of Labor, Dept of Interior.
+Associated General Contractors of America has contacted 7 government entities as part of their lobbying activities, including Dept of the Interior, Dept of Health & Human Services, Dept of Energy.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org